ethanjli/ethanj.li/src/posts/2020/12/open-source-licensing-for-frugal-science.md

 If your frugal science project starts small and obscure and stays small and obscure, in practice nobody will really care about your lack of a license.
 And in countries with a different attitude to intellectual property law than the US and Europe, or communities where intellectual property isn't a relevant everyday concept, choosing a license might not be practically important if there's already a good culture of sharing work (for example, consider the [Jaipur Foot](https://en.wikipedia.org/wiki/Jaipur_leg)).

-But know that people who take intellectual property seriously (e.g. companies, open-source projects, and people who are very involved in open source as a movement) will avoid unlicensed work or ask you about your license, and that if you share your work for others to use without a warranty disclaimer (which is something all good licenses have), then people may be legally allowed to sue you for problems with the work.
+But be aware that if you share your work for others to use without a warranty disclaimer (which is something all good licenses have), then people may be legally allowed to sue you for problems with the work.
+And know that people who take intellectual property seriously (e.g. companies, open-source projects, and people who are very involved in open source as a community) will avoid unlicensed work, or if they are in the open source community they may ask you about your license.

 Dealing with licenses may feel like a lot of trouble.
-If it helps, you can make some basic decisions now and do the bare minimum effort (e.g. putting up a license notice, making sure your license is compatible with the licenses of any work you are using from other people, and being careful about contributions to your project from companies) to save headaches later, and delay making further decisions until your project begins growing more.
+If it helps, you can make some basic decisions now and do the bare minimum effort (e.g. adding a license notice, making sure your license is compatible with the licenses of any work you are using from other people, and being careful about contributions to your project from companies) to save headaches later, and delay making further decisions until your project begins growing more.

 ## What are noncommercial licenses?